SenitelKJ/SenitelKJ/README.md

 <br></br>

 ## Perth Beaches

-> Perth Beaches provides a live web dashboard for monitoring weather conditions and foot-traffic for various beaches around Perth, Western Australia.
-It's a full-stack application composed of a web scraper, a Flask backend API, a PostgreSQL database, a Next.js frontend, and hosted on AWS Lightsail.
+A web dashboard helping Perth beach-goers make informed decisions.
+Routinely monitors weather conditions and foot-traffic for various beaches around Perth.
+Weather data is scraped from the Bureau of Meteorology; Foot-traffic data is scraped from Google Maps of establishments in the vicinity of the target area.
+Hosted on AWS Lightsail, the dashboard is updated every 5 mins.

 <br></br>
 ![Dashboard-SS-3 - Copy](https://github.com/user-attachments/assets/7d95897e-490b-401a-8459-636e8f2cec17)